RadicalZephyr/bitburner-corporation-guide/src/chapter_1.md

 Eventually, we want to create a circular supply chain where we feedback high-quality materials into the beginning of our supply chain to create even higher-quality products.
+If you spend some time in the Industry expand screen you can see what materials each industry produces and consumes.
+To create the optimal circular supply chain we need to have an industry producing at least one input material for each of our industries.
+We recommend Agriculture because it is part of the smallest self-sufficient supply chain (Agriculture <-> Chemical) and Agriculture is cheaper than Chemical to start and has better scaling in some mechanics we haven't talked about yet.

-Initially though we can only create one industry and won't be able to unlock the "Export" mechanic which is key to creating complex supply chains.
+Because of our low budget in the first round we can only create one industry and we won't be able to unlock the "Export" mechanic which is key to creating complex supply chains, but starting with Agriculture sets us up to expand into Chemical and complete our supply chain loop.
 ```

 To create our Agriculture division click the "Expand" button at the